apache/fury-site/docs/object-serialization/csharp/basic-serialization.md

 ## Cross-Language Interoperability

-The default xlang format is shared by all Fory runtimes.
+The default xlang format is shared by all Fory implementations.
 The following sections cover its cross-language type mapping, type identity, and interoperability requirements.

 Apache Fory™ C# supports xlang serialization with other Fory implementations.